[Project Purpose] [Project Overview] [Project Design] [Project Benefits] [Environmental Review] [Construction]

 Ecological Enhancement: Increase the diversity of aquatic habitats in the Lower New York Harbor / Raritan Bay (e.g., oyster reefs and fish and shellfish habitat), particularly rocky / hard structured habitat that can function much like the oyster reefs that were historically found in this area.

-Social Resiliency: Provide programming that builds a community around education on coastal resiliency and ecosystem stewardship; foster and encourage community stewardship and citizen science, and increase physical and visual access to the water’s edge and near-shore waters for recreation, education, research, and stewardship activities.
+Foster Social Resilience: Provide programming that builds a community around education on coastal resilience and ecosystem stewardship; foster and encourage community stewardship and citizen science, and enhance access to the water’s edge and near-shore waters for recreation, education, research, and stewardship activities.

-- Living Breakwaters: 4,000 linear foot long (approx.) system of near-shore “breakwaters”, or partially submerged structures located between 730 and 1200 feet from shore, designed not only to reduce risk, but also to provide habitat enhancements through the specialized design of the breakwater structures and the materials used.
+- Living Breakwaters: Approximately 2,400 linear feet of near-shore "breakwaters," or partially submerged rubble mound structures located between 790 and 1,800 feet from shore, designed to reduce risk and provide habitat for local marine life.

-- Active oyster restoration by the Billion Oyster Project: This will include installations on the breakwaters themselves, as well as oyster cultivation activities (hatching, remote setting, etc.), shell collection and curing, and the installation of oyster nurseries.
+- Active Oyster Restoration by the Billion Oyster Project: Work includes installations on the breakwaters themselves, a floating oyster nursery, off-site cultivation activities (hatcheries, remote setting, etc.), shell collection and curing.

-- Programming: including educational, stewardship, and workforce training activities related to the other project elements.
+- Programming: This includes educational, stewardship, and workforce training activities related to the other project elements.
+This includes STEM educational materials developed and hosted by the Billion Oyster Project.

 Building Physical Resilience

-The breakwaters are designed to provide habitat and support biologic activity consistent with existing regional plans and priorities such as the Hudson Raritan Estuary Comprehensive Restoration Plan (HRE CRP) and generate net ecosystem benefits in the project area.
-Contrary to traditional rubble mound breakwaters, which often offer less diverse biological niches when compared to natural rocky shorelines (Chapman and Bulleri 2003, Burt et al. 2009), the Living Breakwaters are designed to avoid and minimize negative impacts and optimize habitat creation and ecosystem services.
-To avoid critical habitats, and to reduce the structures overall footprint, the Living Breakwaters are designed with minimized crest widths and reduced crest elevations where this is consistent with the project’s risk reduction goals.
-Steeper side slopes allow for a smaller footprint for the main breakwater while still being structurally sound and providing opportunities for ecological enhancement on surfaces within the intertidal and subtidal areas.
-The use of multiple breakwaters with small gap widths rather than long, continuous breakwaters also helps to reduce footprint sizes while creating additional habitat variety between the ends of the breakwaters.
-Closely spaced rocky intertidal / subtidal protrusions (reef fingers) create “reef streets” which add habitat complexity and dramatically increase the length of productive edge habitat.
+The Living Breakwaters are specially designed to provide complex structured subtidal and intertidal habitat, with the aim of providing the diverse mosaic of habitat conditions needed to catalyze increased biodiversity and restore ecosystem services once provided by oyster reefs in Raritan Bay.
+The habitat enhancements are consistent with existing regional plans and priorities such as the Hudson Raritan Estuary Comprehensive Restoration Plan (HRE CRP) The introduction of complex, rocky habitat with extensive pore space augmented with a suite of environmentally sensitive design modifications and materials, create ecological niches usually absent from standard breakwater structures.
+Closely spaced rocky intertidal / subtidal protrusions (reef ridges) create “reef streets” which add habitat complexity and dramatically increase the surface area of productive intertidal and shallow subtidal habitat provided by the breakwaters.
 The integration of bioenhancing concrete units into the armor units of the main body of the breakwater segments as well as the reef streets adds greater range of crevice sizes and promotes biogenic buildup to further enhance the overall complexity and variety of the rocky habitat created.
-This further contributes to greater biodiversity and overall biological activity on and around the breakwaters.
-The inclusion of active oyster restoration on and around the breakwaters will provide additional variety and micro-complexity to the structure’s habitat, as well as help to achieve regional restoration goals (HRE CRP).
+Eventually, active oyster restoration on and around the breakwaters will provide added habitat variety, complexity, and biodiversity and contribute to regional restoration goals (HRE CRP).
 Together, these strategies help the project maximize the ecological uplift provided and help offset any impacts to existing habitats or species.
 The following section provides a summary of the habitat benefits and potential impacts provided by the breakwaters.

 Fostering Social Resilience